 This program provides jobs for undergraduate and graduate students who need financial aid.
 Students are paid at least minimum wage and work between 5 and 20 hours per week when school is in session.
 During periods of non-enrollment, eligible students may work full time.
 A portion of the earnings from non-enrollment periods is used to meet the student's academic year expenses and, therefore, may reduce a student's need for other assistance.

 A portion of USI's Federal Work Study (FWS) funds are devoted to support student participation in community service organizations.
-Organizations USI collaborates with are the Boy Scouts of America, Central Child Care, Girl Scouts of Southwest Indiana, YMCA, and the American Red Cross.
+Organizations USI collaborates with are the Boy Scouts of America, Central Child Care, Girl Scouts of Southwest Indiana, and the YMCA.